jangrundl321/personal-website/index.md

 I am particularly interested in how AI systems can be designed so that they are not only performant, but also **understandable, trustworthy, and aligned with human and societal needs**.

 In addition to research and development, I care deeply about **teaching, accessibility, and community engagement**.
-I believe technology should meaningfully improve lives—not just exist as an abstract capability.
+I believe technology should meaningfully improve lives and not just exist as an abstract capability.

 ---